Queixal/nodejs-essentials/notes.md

 - to launch nodemon type "nodemon <js script>"
 - process.argv is the list of arguments passed to the node execution
-- debugger option will stop the node execution in the terminal and let yopu debugg the application --to debug node you must launch node inspect in order to activate the debugger commands
+- debugger option will stop the node execution in the terminal and let yopu debugg the application
+- to debug node you must launch node inspect in order to activate the debugger commands
+- node has global objects just as __dirname or __filename (https://nodejs.org/docs/latest/api/globals.html#globals_global_objects)
+- Path module let us play with paths instead to do it using strings https://nodejs.org/docs/latest/api/path.html#path_path